Index

 When I originally wrote my Engine page in mid-2015 (where this section had first resided), my OEM alternator had been hanging in there just fine, thus earning high marks for longevity.
 Unfortunately, all good things must come to an end, and it turns out mine started to go downhill shortly thereafter.
 Thanks to the Interceptor, I noticed the voltage output gradually dropping, frequently below 13V, but barely hanging on just above 13.
 Sure enough, once a tester was hooked up, it confirmed an impending failure of one or more diodes (part of the rectifier, which converts the AC power to DC).
 I figured I did pretty well to get this long of a life out of it, so now it was a matter of where to go from here.

-What I decided to do now was relatively simple - and convenient: have nearby Custom Electric rebuild mine to not only like new status, but upgraded to 160A (with all new internals, of course).
+What I decided to do now was relatively simple - and convenient: have mine rebuilt to not only like new status, but upgraded to 160A (with all new internals, of course).
 There are plenty of these that can also be found on the internet, but after seeing so many mixed reviews of their seemingly limited life spans, I figured it was easy to keep it local in case any problems popped up.
 Even better, the price I paid was less than what I would have at the dealer or just about anywhere else.
 If I really wanted to splurge, Mechman or Nations are other sources for "performance" versions, but so far mine had worked out great.

 Not too long ago, there was a batch of seemingly new alternators that were available from FRPP as M-10300-SC46, but those came and went quick (most turned out to be remanufactured anyway).
 That one was listed as a 130 Amp unit - which has never really been confirmed - but if you want an alternator from Ford now, the only option is to acquire one in remanufactured form.
 Those are available as 2R3Z-10V346-BBRM (Motorcraft GLV-8672-RM), so that is better than nothing.
 Interestingly, the Ford Parts catalog also lists these replacements as 130A.
 Since the local dealer was convinced that was the norm from early '02 when the 2003 Ordering Guide was released, I believe this is information that just slipped through the cracks and was never corrected.
 After even having one tested, I can tell you it did not put out 130 Amps.